How To Apply for a Green Card for Your Parents

 What are some reasons why my parent might be denied an immigrant visa?

-There are many grounds of inadmissibility that could cause the denial of your parent’s immigrant visa:
+There are many grounds for inadmissibility that could cause the denial of your parent’s immigrant visa:

 - If your parent is a public health risk or if they have a dangerous mental health disorder, they may be considered inadmissible.